 The only thing I don’t like about it is that it is not a spray like the other cleaners.
 The Seapower Marine cleaner needs to be applied to a cloth or towel, and rubbed against the boat’s fabric.

 It gets the job done, but it’s a bit more work than the others.

 West marine inflatable boat cleaner

 It is priced well, but I found it isn’t as effective as Star Brite.
 Don’t really have anything else to say about it.

 If you want to save a few dollars or don’t have a pro cleaning solution with you, you can make your own homemade inflatable boat cleaner.
 This will not be as effective as the specially formulated cleaning agents above, but will work on lighter stains and dirt patches.

 You can use household cleaning products mixed with water, adding a bit of vinegar is a good idea as well.
 But know that tough stains will not come off with soapy water.

 Non-abrasive cleaners like Jif are better at clearing dirtier areas.

 Someone asked me about Mr Clean’s Magic Eraser.
-I would not use it, as it is abrasive.
+I would not use it on inflatable boat materials, as it is abrasive.

 What NOT to use for cleaning your boat